Rishi556/EngineAirdrop/README.md

 To use this, simply clone this, `cd` to the directory and use `npm i` to install the dependencies.
 Next use `npm link` to be able to use the command line interface for it.

 Now edit the `ToSend.txt` file.
-Follow this format, each person should be on their own line, follwed by a comma and how much they should recieve,
+Follow this format, each person should be on their own line, followed by a comma and how much they should receive,
 ```
 username,amountToSend
 username2,amountToSend2